sjinks/wp-two-factor-auth/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Secure WordPress login with this two factor auth.
+Secure WordPress login with Two Factor Auth.
 Users will have to enter an One Time Password when they log in.

 == Description ==